Are you looking for the best WordPress table plugins?

 4. League Table

-League Table is a versatile WordPress plugin that allows you to create sortable and responsive tables inside your posts, pages, custom post types or widget areas.
+League Table is a versatile WordPress table plugin that allows you to create sortable and responsive tables inside your posts, pages, custom post types or widget areas.

 If you want to display league tables on your site, then this plugin makes it easy.
 You can create and publish a table in 30 seconds by copying and pasting data from your favorite spreadsheet program to the plugin’s editor.
 No need for CSV imports.